anphonic/ej2-aspnetmvc-docs/src/maps/maps/data-label.md

 # Data labels

 Data labels provide information to users about the shapes of the Maps component.
-It can be enabled by setting the `Visible` property of the `MapsDataLabelSettings` class to "**true**".
+It can be enabled by setting the `Visible` property of the `MapsDataLabelSettings` to **true**.

 ## Adding data labels

-To display data labels in the Maps, the `LabelPath` property of `MapsDataLabelSettings` class must be used.
+To display data labels in the Maps, the `LabelPath` property of `MapsDataLabelSettings` must be used.
 The value of the `LabelPath` property can be taken from the field name in the shape data or data source.
 In the following example, the value of the `LabelPath` property is the field name in the shape data of the Maps layer.

 {% aspTab template="maps/datalabel/label", sourceFiles="label.cs" %}